 Teach Preschool Music Course

-Teach Preschool Music will be the first course to roll out in late August.
 If you’ve ever considered adding a preschool music program to your studio offerings, this course is for you!
 It will teach you exactly what you need to do implement a successful preschool music program.
 It covers everything from child development, lesson planning, finding materials, communicating with parents, business planning and more!

 Teach Preschool Music Course Info